isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/fm-output-understand-presets.md

 ---
-title: Understanding the output presets
+title: Introduction to the output presets
-description: Learn how to Understanding the output presets
+description: An introduction to the output presets
 ---

 # Understanding the output presets {#understanding_output_settings}